IgnatPolezhaev/MDS-ViTNet/README.md

 The results will be saved in the `results` folder.

 For the best result quality, feed images to the model with an aspect ratio of 3:4.
+Inference takes up about 10 Gb of GPU

 ### Dataset preparation
 Download train/val/test data from [Google Drive](link).
 Unzip downloaded datasets files to `datasets`.